-• Via the TX port together with a VE.Direct TX digital output cable.
-Also see the TX port settings [26] chapter for more details.
+- · Via the TX port together with a VE.Direct TX digital output cable.
+Also see the TX port settings [30] chapter for more details. - · Via the programmable relay.
+Also see the Programmable relay settings [25] chapter for details.

-The streetlight algorithm is always applied in conjunction with the settings as configured in the Load output menu: If the streetlight is disabled, then the (virtual) load output is controlled only by the configuration as made in the load output menu.
-If streetlight is enabled, then it's an AND function: the load output will be on when both the conditions made in the Load output menu are satisfied as well as the streetlight settings.
+The streetlight algorithm is always applied in conjunction with the settings as configured in the Load output menu:

+- If the streetlight is disabled, then the (virtual) load output is controlled only by the configuration as made in the load output menu. - If streetlight is enabled, then it's an AND function: the load output will be on when both the conditions made in the Load output menu are satisfied as well as the streetlight settings.
 Otherwise, it's off.